-We have recently taken over these moorings from The Highland Council and in compliance with the Crown Estate we have formed Loch Dunvegan Moorings Association so that we may maintain and develope this facility for visiting sailors.
+We took over these moorings from The Highland Council in 2018 and in compliance with the Crown Estate we have formed Loch Dunvegan Moorings Association so that we may maintain and develope this facility for visiting sailors.

 We welcome any comments which any of you may have.

 1.1 The object of the Dunvegan Moorings Association (hereinafter called "the Association") is to obtain mooring rights and to coordinate and administer the use of those moorings at Dunvegan, Isle of Skye in the Mooring Area hereinafter described, and to promote general marine improvements in the area for Community benefit.

 Loch Dunvegan, skye, within the area sosusth east of a line between the following points:

 2.1 Any person either owning a mooring or with an interest in having a mooring in the Mooring Area is qualified to become a member.

 2.2 Members shall be entitled to all privileges and amenities of the Association and shall have the right to vote on all Association matters at General Meetings.

 2.3 Application for membership shall be made to the Secretary, and upon election by the Committee, a new member will be given a copy of this Constitution and the subscription will immediately be payable.

 2.4 Acceptance of an application shall not be unreasonably withheld by the Committee or the Association to any applicant undertaking to comply with all instructions and regulations relating to the mooring of vessels within the Mooring Area and, in any event, provided there is adequate space.